Here we examine the background and key points relating to the Unified Patent Court and Unitary Patents

 How Dehns can help

-Dehns can also guide you through the considerations and implications of whether or not to opt out any granted or pending European patents, in addition to advising on any other matters relating to the UPC.
+Dehns’ experts can guide you through the considerations and implications of whether or not to opt out any granted or pending European patents, in addition to advising on UPC revocation and infringement proceedings.
+More information on our dispute resolution services is available here.

 If you require more detailed advice, or have any questions, please contact us at mail@dehns.com.